 Contact one of the College's four Title IX Coordinators with any questions about this Policy, or Title IX at Augustana College, or to file a complaint of sex discrimination, including sexual harassment or misconduct.
-The College's Chief Title IX Coordinator if Laura Ford Director of Human Resources), who can be reached at 309-749-7452 or at lauraford@augustana.edu.
-While Ms. Ford is the chief Title IX Coordinator, all of the following individuals serve as Title IX Coordinators for the College and may be contacted with questions, or receive complaints, as outlined below:
+The College's Chief Title IX Coordinator is Mindy Zumdome, Director of Human Resources, who can be reached at 309-749-7452 or at mindyzumdome@augustana.edu.
+While Ms. Zumdome is the chief Title IX Coordinator, all of the following individuals serve as Title IX Coordinators for the College and may be contacted with questions, or receive complaints, as outlined below:

-Chief Title IX Coordinator: Laura Ford, Director of Human Resources, 794-7452 As Chief Title IX Coordinator, Human Resources Director Laura Ford is responsible for enforcement of Title IX at the College.
-Laura can receive complaints from any individual regarding Title IX.
-Laura and her Human Resources staff will handle complaints of staff and administrative employee violations of Title IX, and will be responsible for ensuring all members of the community receive information regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and education regarding the forms of sex discrimination.
+Chief Title IX Coordinator: Mindy Zumdome, Director of Human Resources, 794-7452 As Chief Title IX Coordinator, Human Resources Director Mindy Zumdome is responsible for enforcement of Title IX at the College.
+Mindy can receive complaints from any individual regarding Title IX.
+Mindy and her Human Resources staff will handle complaints of staff and administrative employee violations of Title IX, and will be responsible for ensuring all members of the community receive information regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and education regarding the forms of sex discrimination.